 Humanities Futures is a multi-faceted exploration of the states and directions of the humanities, in light of the interdisciplinary developments of recent decades.
 Supported by a general grant from the Mellon Foundation, Humanities Futures is a 3.5-year FHI initiative running from Fall 2014 through Fall 2017.

 Humanities Writ Large is a 5-year FHI initiative (supported by the Mellon Foundation) aiming to redefine the role of the humanities in undergraduate education.
-This initiative is made up of a series of related components including Undergraduate Research, Emerging Humanities Networks, Humanities Labs, Visiting Faculty Fellows, Bridge Appointments for New Faculty, Library and Technology, Assessment and Evaluation.
+This initiative is made up of a series of related components including Undergraduate Research, Emerging Humanities Networks, Humanities Labs, Visiting Faculty Fellows, Bridge Appointments for New Faculty, Library and Technology, Assessment and Evaluation..

-Humanities Labs are multi-year programs designed around a theme and intended to drive change and innovation in our undergraduate humanities curriculum through new courses and student research opportunities.
+Humanities Labs at the FHI are multi-year programs designed around a theme and intended to drive change and innovation in our undergraduate humanities curriculum through new courses and student research opportunities.
 A defining characteristic of a humanities lab is the team physically sharing a space and technology (digital, cartographic, etc.), creating a knowledge production environment typically associated with the sciences.
 Humanities Labs are supported by FHI and Humanities Writ Large.

 Media Arts + Sciences Labs are interdisciplinary labs and research groups that serve as teaching and research centers where students and faculty can integrate multi-modal inquiry, computational design, data analysis and new media art, with scholarly investigation in the humanities, social sciences and the natural sciences.